Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 - The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 - I also tested the website in Google Lighthouse, which returned the following scores; (i) Performance: 73, (ii) Accessibility: 90, (iii) Best Practices: 79 & (iv) SEO: 92.
 - The website was viewed on a variety of devices such as Desktop, iPad, iPhone 6 & iPhone X. All formats were in order with no sections out of line or overlapping.
 - I completed a large amount of testing to ensure that all links were working correctly and that external links opened, and was happy that there were no broken links.
+- I tested adding a JavaScript onclick function to the enquiry form but it became too complicated (as the button would change to "form submitted" even when a field was empty), so I left the enquiry form as it was.
-- My family were asked to review the site and documentation to point out any bugs and/or user experience issues, and I also listed the project on the Peer Review channel on Slack and took on any suggestions offered from that.
+- My family were asked to review the site and documentation to point out any bugs and/or user experience issues, and I also listed the project on the Peer Review channel on Slack to take on board any suggestions offered from that.

 ### Known Bugs
 - The dropdown links for the navbar (on mobile devices) can be a little difficult to see when a page has a white background (owing to the purple colour), but the link names are still perfectly visible.